 Jesus is the seed.
 He is also the sower as we saw above.
 Have I stepped on any toes yet?
 No?
 Ok, then I'll continue.
 Inside of every seed there is a life that reproduces itself.
 But for that life to reproduce itself, the containing seed pod must die.
 I think anyone who has any knowledge at all of plants can vouch for what I've just said.
 We see a stalk of wheat.
 That stalk of wheat, when it is matured, contains many grains of seed that are all capable of producing more stalks of wheat identical to it.
 But in order for those seeds to take root and create a harvest, the first stalk must give up the seeds and allow them to fall to the ground (or to be harvested).
 In order for the stalk to release its yield it must dry up and die.
 That is the process God has established for such plant life.
 This is not true of all life, but it certainly is true of grains such as wheat.
 The original stalk, whether it dies on its own or if it is cut from the ground will not last through to the next season.
 If Jesus hadn't allowed Himself to be "Cut off" (Dan 9:26) then He could have lived forever, but He would live alone as the only one like Himself.
 Instead He sacrificed Himself so there could be many come to the maturity He had come to, in essence creating a family of people within which God can reside (John 14:10; Rev 21:3)

 "THE SOWER SOWETH THE WORD."
 Jesus, as we have seen, is the Sower.
-He is also the seed (as are those who the Seed take root in).
+He is also the seed (as are those in whom the Seed takes root).
 Yet we see that Jesus, the Sower, sows the Word.
 Jesus sows the Word?
 But isn't Jesus, the Sower, the Word?
 We see that Jesus is the seed, and in this way He might also be considered the Word that is sown.
 But Jesus died in order to release the life that is within Him so we, the believer can partake of that life, yet we see at His resurrection that He still has the body He had before His death, wouldn't it be a logical conclusion that it's something else that is the Life force He released, that is the Word?

 Let's look into the possibility just so we don't exclude anything just because it doesn't fit our doctrine.